krr-up/flatland/README.md

 ```
 $ python3 paths.py envs/pkl/env.pkl encodings/encoding.lp
 ```
-Further `.lp` encodings may be passed in; all will be grounded and solved via the `clingo.application` feature.  (!
-Return) Your encoding may only output one valid path per agent.
+Further `.lp` encodings may be passed in; all will be grounded and solved via the `clingo.application` feature.  our encoding may only produce one valid path per agent.
+The `paths.py` file will in any case only produce a single model.
 Ensuing outputs will be saved in the `~/flatland/output` directory.

 </details>